SmithWillSuffice/ohanga-pai/content/questions/012_pension_funds.md

 taxes, sales taxes, etc. to eliminate the real compliance costs that are eating up maybe 15% of GDP, and replacing the lot with a federal real estate tax that has minimal real compliance costs.
-Assuming those real resources get redeployed into useful public services- health, education and other public infrastructure the real gains for the lowest income earners are something like 30%+.
+Assuming those real resources get redeployed into useful public services --- health, education and other public infrastructure the real gains for the lowest income earners are something like 30%+.